alsash110/comm-2216-obs/docs/navigating/navigating.md

 ---

 Navigating through a computer system without a  graphical user interface, _GUI_, can seem daunting.
 The good news is, most if not all modern distributions of Linux includes a GUI.

 The goal of this section is to explain and show you that navigating Linux through the _CLI_ (command-line interface) is not difficult.
 With enough practice, you may find that using the _CLI_ to navigate through a computer is sometimes easier and even quicker.

 Using the CLI also introduces additional functionalities that may have been overlooked in a _GUI_.
 To use the Linux _CLI_, we will be using an application called _terminal_.

 ---

+### Table of contents
+{: .no_toc .text-delta }
+* TOC
+{:toc}

+---